PattaFeuFeu/bigbone/README.md

 To find out more about the RxJava3 module—especially about default error handling—, please check the [`bigbone-rx` README](bigbone-rx/README.md).

+> [!IMPORTANT]
+> The project has been switched over from @andregasser to @pattafeufeu in 2025.
+> We decided to not renew the domain _bigbone.social_ for cost reasons and will thus let it run out.
+> For that reason, we’re already switching to a GitHub-namespace-based mode now which unfortunately leads to a change
+> in how you need to declare the dependency (previously `social.bigbone`, now `io.github.pattafeufeu`).

 ## Gradle (Groovy DSL)